How Long Does It Take To Distill Vodka

 The distillation process for vodka is a complex process that requires skill and precision.
 The first step of the process is to take a high proof, neutral grain alcohol, also known as “base alcohol”, and dilute it with water.
 This dilution helps to reduce the alcohol content and create a smoother tasting vodka.
 Next, the mixture is heated in a still so that the alcohol evaporates and can be collected as vapour.
 The vapour is passed through several columns within the still, which further purify the liquid and remove any impurities.
 The liquid is then cooled so that it condenses back into liquid form which now contains a higher percentage of alcohol than when it was first distilled.
 After this step, it is filtered multiple times using charcoal filters to make sure all impurities are removed from the liquid.
 Finally, the vodka is diluted once again with water to achieve its desired proof level before being packaged and sold.

-See also Which Is Distilled Water
+See also What Is Schnapps Distilled From

 The distillation process for vodka has been used for centuries and has been perfected over time to create a smooth spirit with a clean taste.
 It takes expertise and experience to produce quality vodka but when done correctly